-How to Kill Ants with Borax without Hurting Your Pet Cats
+Get Rid of Ants Without Hurting Your Pet Cats

 Ants have an entire world to inhabit outside my home.
 They are not welcome inside it.
-Ants inside is not my idea of the proper order of things and those are the house rules.
+Ants inside is not the proper order of things.
+Those are the house rules.

-Unfortunately, a few obstreperous insects try to test me on this policy.
+Unfortunately, a few obstreperous insects try to test me on my policy.
 The challenge is to quickly and efficiently remove them without risking the health of my very curious and busy pets.

 Keep this Mixture Away from Cats

-Many blogs and websites describe the extermination properties of various solutions or mixtures containing a food lure plus the cleaning powder Borax.
-In these articles, there is frequent, but unemphasized, mention that Boric acid and Borax are toxic to cats (and to other little living beings, as well.)
+Many blogs and websites describe the extermination properties of various solutions or mixtures containing a food lure plus Borax.
+In these articles, there is frequent mention that Boric acid and Borax are toxic to ants but also to cats (and to other little living beings.)

 I want to emphasize it: